rhett-doss/historical-timeline-of-sp500/README.md

 ## Note to Viewers

-This repository and its code are intended purely as a showcase of the author's capabilities in data processing and manipulation in the finance domain.
-It is not designed for direct replication or production use.
-The primary goal is to demonstrate the approach and methods used to achieve the final result rather than to serve as a tool or library for external use.
+This README is intended to provide a brief overview of the project's design and capabilities.
+The project is not meant for direct replication or use by others but rather as a showcase of my work in this domain.

 ---